Iowa has a range of habitats home to many types of small and large mammals. In this article, we look at which mammals live in Iowa.

 Iowa is full of prairies, grasslands, and savanna, which are home to many mammal species.
 Iowa is home to species of squirrels, rodents, bats, armadillos, raccoons, badgers, and deer that live alongside coyotes and bobcats.

 For more information on which mammals live in Iowa, please read on.

 The American badger is one of many carnivorous North American mammals.
 Its color is dark gray with a white stripe on its back, white patches on its eyes, and a white underbody.

-The American badger measures from 60 to 75 cm and weighs 6.3 to 8.6 kg.
+They measure from 60 to 75 cm and weigh 6.3 to 8.6 kg.
 This carnivore eats mice, squirrels, groundhogs, moles, and prairie dogs.